About the Awards

 WELCOME to the Baker Artist Awards.

 The b-grants were established in 2010 to promote the quality, diversity, and depth of the region’s arts scene.
+These prizes recognize both emerging artists and established artists exploring new directions.
 In previous years, up to ten b-grants of $1,000 each have been awarded.
-This year, we are excited to announce that b-grants will be increased to $5,000 for up to three awards.
-The b-grants recognize both emerging artists and established artists exploring new directions.
+Beginning in 2014, up to three b-grants will be awarded for up to $5,000 each.

-Nominations for the Mary Sawyers Baker Prize opens October 1, 2013 and closes at 11:59 PM on January 15, 2014.
-The Mary Sawyers Baker selection process will be conducted by a private jury of national and international multidisciplinary experts.
-Artists nominated in previous rounds need not wait until October to prepare their online application; returning entrants may edit and update their work for the upcoming round as early as April 2013.
+Nominations for the Baker Artist Awards opens October 1, 2013 and closes at 11:59 PM on January 15, 2014.
+The Baker Artist Awards selection process will be conducted by a private jury of national and international multidisciplinary experts.

 To nominate yourself for the 2013 Baker Artist Awards, you must be at least 21 years old and have been a legal resident of the Baltimore region since October 1, 2012.
 The Baltimore region is defined as: Anne Arundel County, Baltimore City, Baltimore County, Carroll County, Harford County and Howard County.
 The Baker Artist Awards are intended for individual artists and groups of artists working as a collective.
 Artists working in any discipline or multiple disciplines are eligible to win Mary Sawyers Baker and b-grant prizes and winners of the b-grant prizes remain eligible to win the Mary Sawyers Baker prizes.
 Organizations and venues are not eligible.